BabuHubnet/Books/README.md

 # Books
 About this sample
 Overview
-The application is implemented as Net Core 3.1 project.
+The application is implemented as Net Core 3.1 and Dapper for data access.

 **Api : GET